- Download our Moving to Norway Guide (PDF)

 Expats applying for a Schengen visa will need to have all required documents, complete application forms, and make an appointment to submit their application to the Norwegian consulate or embassy in their home country.
-Processing times can vary, so applicants should be sure to submit their applications in good time before they plan on arriving.
+Processing times can vary, so applicants should submit their applications in good time to ensure smooth entry into Norway.

 Travellers applying for a Schengen visa to travel to Norway for business purposes are required to include a letter of invitation from the Norwegian business party and one from their employer stating their duties in Norway.
 Conference delegates are required to produce proof of registration and accommodation.

 In some cases, applicants may be asked to provide additional documents, at the discretion of the Norwegian embassy or consulate.

 It is still best to bring supporting documents such as proof of accommodation after being granted a Schengen visa, just in case immigration officials want to see them.

 Non-EU or non-EFTA expats who are interested in moving to Norway to work will need a residence permit.
 They cannot move to Norway without being issued a residence permit, which can only happen with a concrete offer of a job.
 An employer can apply on behalf of an employee for a residence permit.

 *Visa requirements can change at short notice, and expats are advised to contact their nearest Norwegian consulate for the latest information.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Norway.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023